ole1986/wc-invoice-pdf/readme.txt

 == Changelog ==

-Please click on "Plugin Homepage" the for all release notes.
+Please click on "Plugin Homepage" for release notes.
-You will be refered to the github project page.
+You will be redirected to the github project page.